Backlinks:The Definitive Guide

 Of course, Google wasn’t about to announce them to the world.
 So I started digging.
 A statement from a Google engineer here.
 A patent there.

-And over 2 painstaking weeks, I FINALLY compiled a list of 200 ranking factors that Google might use in their algorithm.
+Compiling these 200 factors was extremely time-consuming (it took me over 2 weeks).
+But in the end, I FINALLY compiled a list of 200 ranking factors that Google might use in their algorithm.

 How It Performed: